Think of the precious gems that exist in the world and blue sapphire gemstone make to the topmost entries along with diamonds, emeralds, and rubies.

 Blue Sapphire Origins

-Sapphires are found all across the globe.
-They are sourced from various regions including but not limited to Australia, Burma, Cambodia, China, Colombia, India, Kenya, Madagascar, Malawi, Nepal, Nigeria, Pakistan, Sri Lanka, Tanzania, Thailand, and the USA.
+Sapphires are available in all across the globe.
+They are source from various regions including Australia, Burma, Cambodia, China, Colombia, India, Kenya, Madagascar, Malawi, Nepal, Nigeria, Pakistan, Sri Lanka, Tanzania, Thailand, and the USA.
 However, it is Kashmir, India which is said to be the home to the purest and the best quality blue sapphires.

 Blue Sapphire 4C’s